MatildeElene/DAM_26/assignment2/README.md

 ```

 `create_data.Rmd` constructs and exports the dataset required for the analysis. `monarchs_DAM.Rmd` then imports the cleaned dataset, performs the analyses, and saves the resulting visualizations to `out/`.

+## License
+© 2026 Matilde Elene Hansen.

+Unless otherwise stated, original material in this repository is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
+See `LICENSE` for details.